fideloper/How-EE-Works/README.md

 # This is how ExpressionEngine works

 This is a brief explanation behind content management in ExpressionEngine.
-This will be most useful to you if you have a basic understanding of what [ExpressionEngine is](http://expressionengine.com/) is.
+This will be most useful to you if you have a basic understanding of what [ExpressionEngine](http://expressionengine.com/) is.

+## Overview
+ExpressionEngine is a **Content Management System** which allows users to add content into well-defined "containers" [`Channels`].
+Each "container" is given meaning and definition through a set of fields assigned to it [`Field Groups` which contain a set of `Custom Fields`].
+This data is displayed to visitors of a site through the site template system [`templates`].

+The following is an overview of those concepts and how they work together to create a fully-functioning website.

 ## Channels
 `Channels` are content types.
 For example, a blog section is a content type.
 A video feed is a content type.
 An [image rotator](http://webdesignandsuch.com/posts/fancymoves/index.html) could be its own content type, or it could be the presentation of a content type, such as featured blog articles.